flax-lang/flax/README.md

 #### Building the corescript compiler ####

-- You will need clang (in your $PATH), because only it is capable of compiling LLVM bitcode to object code.
+- You will need clang++ (in your $PATH), because only it is capable of compiling LLVM bitcode to object code.
 - You must modify the 'projDir' variable in the top-level build.capri script.
 - This is due to a limitation of the Capri system, it will be fixed soon according to its developer.
 - Screw makefiles. corescript is currently using a third-party build system.